ehrpg/qstar/vessels.md

 across any of the 3 dice.
 The defender also rolls on the associated piloting skill in which they are trained, has a +1 modifier on the associated ability, but a -1 speed value due to the vessel size.
-Both attacker and defender can apply positive modifiers or have to substract negative ones.
+Both attacker and defender can apply positive modifiers or have to subtract negative ones.
 The one with the higher result succeeds.

 #### Smart Weapons